What is MTHFR Pathways?

 While most people with Hashimoto’s tend to feel better, about 8 percent of people will feel worse with MTHFR Pathways.
 Some of the people who feel slightly worse (i.e. who may experience more anxiety and irritability) may benefit from a dosage reduction, in the case that their pathways are moving too quickly.
 However, if “feeling worse” lasts more than a few days, this could be due to overmethylation, other gene variations, or a sensitivity to the supplements, and the supplements should be discontinued and discussed with your practitioner.

-Not to be used by those with Addison's disease, history of electrolyte imbalance, or those with a sulfur sensitivity.
+Not to be used by those with a sulfur sensitivity.
 Do not use if you are allergic or sensitive to any of the ingredients in this supplement.

 Consult with a doctor before using if pregnant or breastfeeding.

-Do not use without consulting your practitioner if you are currently taking the following medications: 5-fluorouracil, ACE inhibitors, activated charcoal, aminoglycoside antibiotics, amiodarone, antacids, anticoagulants/antiplatelet drugs, antidiabetic drugs, antihypertensive drugs, atazanavir, bisphosphonates, calcium channel blockers, capecitabine, cephalexin, chloroquine, cisplatin, digoxin, fosphenytoin, integrase inhibitors, levodopa/carbidopa, methotrexate, nitroglycerin, phenobarbital, penicillamine, phenytoin, potassium-sparing diuretics, primidone, pyrimethamine, quinolone antibiotics, ritonavir, skeletal muscle relaxants, sulfonylureas, tetracycline antibiotics.
+DO NOT TAKE if taking the following medications: 5-fluorouracil, ACE inhibitors, activated charcoal, aminoglycoside antibiotics, amiodarone, antacids, anticoagulants/antiplatelet drugs, antidiabetic drugs, antihypertensive drugs, atazanavir, bisphosphonates, blood thinners, calcium channel blockers, capecitabine, cephalexin, chloroquine, cisplatin, digoxin, diuretics, fosphenytoin, integrase inhibitors, levodopa/carbidopa, methotrexate, nitroglycerin, phenobarbital, penicillamine, phenytoin, potassium-sparing diuretics, primidone, pyrimethamine, quinolone antibiotics, ritonavir, skeletal muscle relaxants, steroid medications, sulfonylureas, and/or tetracycline antibiotics.

 - Dell’edera D, Tinelli A, Milazzo G, et al. Effect of multivitamins on plasma homocysteine in patients with the 5,10 methylenetetrahydrofolate reductase C677T homozygous state.
 Molecular Medicine Reports.
 2013;8(2): 609-612. doi:10.3892/mmr.2013.1563.